Chanoian/cloud-native-bootcamp-iks-full/lab-01-docker.md

-# Lab 1: Docker Introduction
+# Lab 1 (optional): Docker Introduction

+⚠️ WARNING: if you are unable to install docker locally, you may skip this lab.

 ## Prerequisites